Similarities of both relationship dynamics

 Lack of boundaries

-Enmeshment and codependency are characterized by a lack of clear boundaries between individuals.
-In both dynamics, personal boundaries are often blurred or nonexistent, making it difficult to distinguish between one’s own needs and emotions and those of the other person.
+A lack of clear boundaries between individuals characterizes enmeshment and codependency.
+In both dynamics, personal boundaries are often blurred or nonexistent, making it difficult to distinguish between one's own needs and emotions and those of the other person.

 Emotional dependence

 In both enmeshment and codependency, individuals may rely heavily on each other for emotional support, validation, and decision-making.
-This dependence can result in individuals feeling unable to function independently, leading to an unhealthy reliance on family members in the relationship for emotional fulfillment.
+This dependence hinders emotional independence, making individuals feel unable to function on their own and leading to an unhealthy reliance on family members for emotional fulfillment.

 Difficulty with separation